secureailabs/Engineering/Milestone3/orchestrator_scripts/KPMG/README.md

                                    (agg_df['CancelDate_y_min'].dt.month <= agg_df["PaymentDate_"].dt.month+3), True, False)
 ```

-##### Covid Data Drift
+### Covid Data Drift
 A time series model may be frustrated by a change in consumer behavior over the last year.
 Covid has likely caused new competition between NGOs which may skew instances gathered more recently.
 This is likely compounded by the economic impact of the virus.
 We believe this may be a source of data drift.
 We can avoid this by trimming a large amount of the old data.

-##### Feature Reduction
+### Feature Reduction
 Currently we run the model over 80 features.
 However, according to our SHAP plots, a large number of these are not useful.
 We would recommend making a cut-off to just the features included in the diagram below.
 Unnecessary features create unnecessary noise for the model to deal with.
 We recommend you choose only a minority of these features.
 Below they are listed in order of importance.

 <p align=center>
     <img src="images\too_many_features.png" style="transform:rotate(270deg);" height=600>
 <p>

+### Postcode Feature Generation
+We see that postcode is a feature in your dataset.
+We can combine this with government statistics on postcodes to generate features relating to the customer demographic.
+For example, in Scotland we have the [Scottish Index of Multiple Deprivation (SIMD)](https://www.gov.scot/collections/scottish-index-of-multiple-deprivation-2020/).
+This is publicly maintained data which associates postcodes into quintile, decile and vigntile ranks.
+This can be an informative feature relating to customer demographic.
+This strategy could be applicable in the feature engineering here.

+### NGO Feature
+In order to stem with potential incongruence between datasets, we recommend a categorical feature to be added to each instance which indicates which dataset it belongs to.

-### Conclusions
+## Conclusions
-The SimFL learning model was able to successfully train in the distributed environment and exceed the performance of the baseline.
-The extent to which this was exceeded is low but consistent with centralizeded learning in the ocntext of this data.
-The federated learning model was more performant than GFR but less performant when predicting upon SCL.
-However, this is likely due to poor predictive power of GFR.
-It is unclear to us at this time whether the datasets contain enough information to effectively predict customer churn.
+While the SimFL learning model could be train in the distributed environment and exceed the performance of the baseline, the extent to which this was exceeded is poor.
+In this case the model trained on the federated sets was the least performant.

-#### Proposed Goals for Iteration 2
+### Proposed Goals for Iteration 2

 - Improve upon SIMFL computational performance
 - Improve upon feature engineering of the GFR and SCL datasets
-- Complete iteration
+- Establish priorities for feature engineering

 ## Deliverable Checklist
 - ```Fed_NGOs```
-  - ```hyperparameter_opt_clean.ipynb``` containing results for the single training example
   - ```orchestrator_federated_clean.ipynb``` containing results for the single training example
-  - ```study_federated_SCL_GFR.pkl``` a pickled ```Optuna``` study object used to reinitiate the hyperparameter optimisation after termination.
-  - ```predictions_federated_optimised_shap_GFR_test.csv```, containing predictions and shap values corresponding to the predictions of the test dataset of GFR, to be consumed by GFR.
-Pertains to Optuna optimised notebook.
-  - ```predictions_federated_optimised_shap_SCL_test.csv```, containing predictions and shap values corresponding to the predictions of the test dataset of GFR, to be consumed by SCL.
-Pertains to Optuna optimised notebook.
   - ```predictions_federated_shap_GFR_test.csv```, containing predictions and shap values corresponding to the predictions of the test dataset of GFR, to be consumed by GFR.
 Pertains to SAIL optimised notebook.
   - ```predictions_federated_shap_SCL_test.csv```, containing predictions and shap values corresponding to the predictions of the test dataset of GFR, to be consumed by SCL.
 Pertains to SAIL optimised notebook.
 - ```SCL_only```